amplication/amplication/.github/PULL_REQUEST_TEMPLATE.md

 2. You have done your changes in a separate branch.
 Branches MUST have descriptive names that start with either the `fix/[issue #]-` or `feature/[issue #]-` prefixes.
 Good examples are: `fix/404-signin-issue` or `feature/201-new-templates`.

 3. Your pull request MUST NOT target this repository's `master` branch.
-You probably want to target a branch name that starts with `release/` instead.
+It is recommended that you target a branch name that starts with `release/` instead.

-4. You give a descriptive title to your PR.
+4. You are giving a descriptive title to your PR.

-5. You provide enough information about your changes so that others can review your pull request.
+5. You are providing enough information about your changes for others to review your pull request.

 -->